bryanmilesk2020/cis4390_BM_SL/docs/design/business_data_model.md

 ##### Common Business Fields for all document types

 1. business_id / company_name: The identifier for the entity filing the record.
 2. date_of_transaction: The real-world date the business event occurred.
 3. amount: The financial value associated with the record (if applicable).
 4. currency: The currency used for the amount (e.g., USD).
 5. counterparty: The vendor, client, or employee involved in the transaction.
 6. description: A plain-text memo or summary of the business event.
 7. authorizing_user: The employee or account that submitted the record to the dashboard.
+8. record_id: id for the business record
+9. record_type
+10. approval_status: current approval state (pending, approved, rejected)
+11. document_hash
+12. document_storage_ref: storage location/ID of uploaded document
+13. blockchain_transaction_id: ID of blockchain transaction once finalized
+14. last_updated_ts: last time record metadata was modified

 ##### Gross Receipts Records